-The district maintains a sufficient number of qualified faculty to assure fulfillment of faculty responsibilities essential to the quality of educational programs and services to achieve the mission of the college.
-In spring 2016, the district was able to post more than 21 faculty positions.
+The District maintains a sufficient number of qualified faculty to assure fulfillment of faculty responsibilities essential to the quality of educational programs and services to achieve the mission of the college (III.A.7-1; III.A.7-2).
+In spring 2016, the District was able to post 21 faculty positions.

-- III.A.7-1 Board Policy 3255, Program Review - III.A.7-2 Faculty Prioritization Process - III.A.7-3 Obligation (FON) Report, Fall 2015 - III.A.7-4 Educational transcripts, proof of degrees, credentials, licensures and verification of occupational experience - III.A.7-5 Institutional Research report on the fulltime equivalent student to fulltime equivalent faculty ratio - III.A.7-6 Eligibility Requirement 14: Roster of administrator and faculty degrees and experience - III.A.7-7 Human Resources Report to the Board of Trustees, July 31, 2015 - III.A.7-8 Faculty prioritization lists 2010-2015 - III.A.7-9 AHC Staffing Plan reference, Board of Trustees Special Meeting January 2016 - III.A.7-10 Public Safety Staffing Plan
+- III.A.7-1Roster of administrator and faculty degrees and experienceIII.A.7-2Full-time Faculty Obligation - Number (FON) Report, Fall 2015 - III.A.7-3 Educational transcripts, proof of degrees, credentials, licensures and verification of occupational experience

+- III.A.7-4Sample Tableau Report,

+Institutional Research report on

+the fulltime equivalent student

+to fulltime equivalent faculty

+ratio

+- III.A.7-5 Human Resources Report to the Board of Trustees, July 31, 2015

+- III.A.7-6Faculty Prioritization ProcessIII.A.7-7Faculty Prioritization lists

+- 2010-2015

+- III.A.7-8 Public Safety Staffing Plan

-At the beginning of fall 2015, the college employed 864 faculty, including 147 full-time faculty and 717 part-time faculty, accounting for 66% of the district's employee headcount.
+At the beginning of fall 2015, the college employed 864 faculty, including 147 fulltime faculty and 717 part-time faculty, accounting for 66% of the District's employee headcount.

-The college reported 140.38 Full Time Equivalency Faculty (FTEF) on the 2015 Faculty Obligation Report to the Chancellors' Office: 7.08 FTEF over the obligation (III.A.7-3).
-Of the 140 full-time faculty, 24 have an associate's or bachelor's degree in accordance with the minimum qualifications of their position, 95 hold a master's degree, and 21 have completed their doctorate degree (III.A.7-6).
-Additionally, in fall 2015, the district engaged 158.92 FTEF credit and noncredit part-time faculty (III.A.7.3).
-The district employs a pool of highly qualified part-time faculty: 52 part-time faculty have completed their doctorate degree (III.A.7-6).
+The college reported 140.38 Full Time Equivalency Faculty (FTEF) on the 2015 Full-time Faculty Obligation Report (FON) to the Chancellors' Office: 7.08 FTEF over the obligation (III.A.7-2).
+Of the 147 full-time faculty, 24 have an associate's or bachelor's degree in accordance with the minimum qualifications of their position, 95 hold a master's degree, and 21 have completed their doctorate degree (III.A.7-1; III.A.7-3).
+Additionally, in fall 2015, the District engaged 158.92 FTEF credit and noncredit part-time faculty (III.A.7-2).
+The District employs a pool of highly qualified parttime faculty: 52 part-time faculty have completed their doctorate degree (III.A.71; III.A.7-3).
 All degrees received in the United States are confirmed to be from accredited institutions.
-The district recognizes foreign degrees only if the Professional Standards Committee determines that the candidate has established equivalency.
+The District recognizes foreign degrees only if the Professional Standards Committee determines that the candidate has established equivalency.

-In order to increase its capacity to fulfill its mission further, the district is utilizing the Chancellor's 2015-2016 allocation of funds for full-time faculty hiring to return the district to its full-time faculty headcount prior to the economic downturn with the hire of 21 positions:
+In order to increase its capacity to fulfill its mission further, the District is utilizing the Chancellor's 2015-2016 allocation of funds for full-time faculty hiring to return the District to its full-time faculty headcount prior to the economic downturn with the hire of 21 positions (III.A.7-4; III.A.7-5):